JDBrowder523/PyBer_Analysis/README.md

 The analysis of ride share data by city type yielded the following results:

 - The total number of rides is much higher in urban cities than in suburban and rural cities.
-The total rides in urban cities are almost three times higher than suburban cities and thirteen times higher than the total rides in rural cities.
+The total rides in urban cities is almost three times higher than suburban cities and thirteen times higher than the total rides in rural cities.

 - The total number of drivers is much higher in urban cites.
-The total drivers in urban cities are five times higher than suburban cities and about thirty times higher than rural cities.
+The total drivers in urban cities is five times higher than suburban cities and about thirty times higher than rural cities.

 - The total revenue from the fares collected on rides is highest in urban cities.
 The fare revenue is twice as high in urban cities as in suburban cities and ten times higher than in rural cities.